 We came up with an interesting way to talk about one of the most important figures in the history of crop rotation at the AgroLiquid IQhub.
 And all it took was a big box-like structure with some hands-on gear.

-The other side of the sloping “tabletop” features a circular collage of images.
-The images are of four crops.
-These represent some of the crop varieties that farmers can plant in a rotation of crops.
-This circle attaches to a wheel that visitors can turn, allowing them to bring forward each of the individual crops and virtually “rotate” through the four crops.
+The other side of the sloping “tabletop” features a circular collage of images of four crops.
+These represent some of the crop varieties that farmers can plant in rotation.
+This circle attaches to a wheel that visitors can turn, allowing them to virtually “rotate” through the four crops.